Isagog/KnowledgeGraph/java-client/target/docs/KnowledgeServiceApi.md

 # **getAllConcepts**
 > List&lt;Concept&gt; getAllConcepts(kg)

-Get all the atomic concepts in the Knowledge Graph
+Get all the concepts in the Knowledge Graph

 Get all the atomic concepts in the Knowledge Graph